eslint/rfcs/designs/2019-linter-options/README.md

 ## Backwards Compatibility Analysis

 - No concerns.
-Currently, the `linterOptions` top-level property is a fatal error.
+Currently, the `coreOptions` top-level property is a fatal error.

 ## Alternatives